2019 Sandakan by-election: Controversies and issues

 Finance Minister, Lim Guan Eng announced a RM2.28 billion development project to be held in Sandakan.
 This was widely criticised by social media for launching a project when the by-election was near.

 DAP candidate Vivian Wong was criticised for cleaning a Muslim cemetery.
 Social media users cited that it was a political gimmick to gain Muslim Bumiputera votes.

 PBS put up a controversial banner that claimed Finance Minister Lim Guan Eng had threatened Sandakan voters by saying he could not solve the issue of insufficient parking lots at the Sandakan Hospital in the event that DAP's candidate Vivian Wong lost in this by-election.
 DAP dismissed the claim and explained that Lim's remark was taken out of context.
 The banner was subsequently removed by the Election Commission.

+Alleged leaked sex tape

+On 12 June 2019, it was reported that Azmin Ali, a former Minister of Economic Affairs, was filmed in Sandakan, whilst campaigning for PH's candidate, being intimate with another man, his own political aide Haziq Abdul Aziz, in a video circulating on social media.
+Azmin denied his involvement.
+Muhammad Haziq Abdul Aziz later confirmed his involvement in the act with the minister and urged authorities to investigate him.
+Until 16 July 2019, nine people had been arrested by Royal Malaysia Police in the investigation regarding their involvement in making and distribution of the lewd video, including Haziq who had admitted he was the person in the video, and Farhash Wafa Salvador Rizal Mubarak who is PKR Perak state chairman and is also Anwar Ibrahim's political secretary.
+This video was oftentimes being viewed as the beginning of the end of Azmin Ali's political ambition.

 Results

 Note: ^{1}Vivian Wong Shir Yee was a candidate of the Democratic Action Party (DAP), who had contested under the DAP banner instead of the PH banner.